kmmeinga/horiba_aqualog_data_processing/README.md

 Employs flucut for inner filter corrections, raman and raleigh cutting.

 Converts absorbance to absroption coefficients.
-Converts raw emmissions to Raman Normalized and Quinene Sulfate Equivalent emmissions using 10 ppm QSE in 0.0105 M HCLO4
+Converts raw emmissions to Raman Normalized and Quinine Sulfate Equivalent emmissions using 10 ppm QSE in 0.0105 M HCLO4 Exports as CSV.
+IMPORTANT -- Read ALL comment before using.